fragcolor-xyz/shards/docs/details/shards/GFX/BuiltinFeature.md

 #### `initWorldNormal` (vertex)

 Transforms the object normal and writes the transformed result into the `worldNormal` global (float3).
-If the mesh doesn't have vertex normals, the normal will be `(0.0, 0.0, 1.0)`.
+If the Mesh doesn't have vertex normals, the normal will be `(0.0, 0.0, 1.0)`.

 #### `writeNormal` (vertex)